Avi DNS Architecture and Features

 Hosting Manual or Static DNS Entries

 Avi DNS can host manual static DNS entries.
-For a given FQDN, you can configure an A, AAAA, SRV, or CNAME record to be returned.
+For a given FQDN, you can configure an A, AAAA, SRV, CNAME, or NS record to be returned.

 Virtual Service IP Address DNS Hosting